Denis10491/store/README.md

 Frontend: Vue.js 3, TypeScript, Pinia, Chart.js, VueRouter, Axios, UIkit, Vite, ESlint

-Backend: Laravel 10, PHP 8.3, Docker, MySQL
+Backend: Laravel 10, PHP 8.3, Docker, Redis, MySQL

 ## Features

-- Admin panel with the ability to manage products, view statistics and a list of orders.
+- Admin panel with the ability to manage products, view statistics and orders, products in the form of lists and tables.
 - Displaying monthly statistics on orders and best-selling products using chart.js
 - RESTful API with roles.
 Admin panel
 - Deploying an application via docker
 - SPA
-- Viewing orders and products in the form of lists and tables
+- Caching frequently accessed data using redis

 ## Config